 Poster you can print and display to show support for Chinese-American community members

-Research that shows how immigrants are part of America’s fight and response to the COVID-19 health crisis, updated weekly
+Research that shows how immigrants are part of America’s fight and response to the COVID-19 health crisis, updated regularly

 Article showing that immigrants are overrepresented in nearly every job that is critical during this pandemic

 Resources geared toward not-for-profits and individuals serving immigrants and fighting hate

 Immigrants have been a key part of maintaining the health and well being of Americans in good times and bad.
 Learn about immigrants on the front lines fighting COVID-19.